 Set the MIC field in the FTE as the calculated MIC.

-Otherwise, an FTR that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE in the first message of the FT protocol with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman Parameter element in the second message of the FT protocol.
+Otherwise, an FTR that sets dot11EPPReAssociationFrameEncryptionSupportActivated to false or does not receive the RSNXE in the first message of the FT protocol with the (Re)Association Frame Encryption Support field set to 1 shall not include a Diffie-Hellman/ML-KEM Parameter element in the second message of the FT protocol.

 After receiving the second message of the FT protocol with the status code set to SUCCESS, an FTO shall:

-Validate that there is a Diffie-Hellman Parameter element included in the second message of the FT protocol if the FTO included a Diffie-Hellman Parameter element in the first message of the FT protocol.
+Validate that there is a Diffie-Hellman/ML-KEM Parameter element included in the second message of the FT protocol if the FTO included a Diffie-Hellman/ML-KEM Parameter element in the first message of the FT protocol.
 If the validation fails, the FTO shall discard the frame and terminate further protocol processing.

-Validate that there is no Diffie-Hellman Parameter element included in the second message of the FT protocol if the FTO did not include a Diffie-Hellman Parameter element in the first message of the FT protocol.
+Validate that there is no Diffie-Hellman/ML-KEM Parameter element included in the second message of the FT protocol if the FTO did not include a Diffie-Hellman/ML-KEM Parameter element in the first message of the FT protocol.
 If the validation fails, the FTO shall discard the frame and terminate further protocol processing.

-Validate that the finite cyclic group indicated in the Diffie-Hellman Parameter element in the second message is the same as the finite cyclic group indicated in the Diffie-Hellman Parameter element in the first message if the FTO included a Diffie-Hellman Parameter element in the first message of the FT protocol.
+Validate that the Group/ML-KEM field indication in the Diffie-Hellman/ML-KEM Parameter element in the second message is the same as the Group/ML-KEM field indication in the Diffie-Hellman/ML-KEM Parameter element in the first message if the FTO included a Diffie-Hellman/ML-KEM Parameter element in the first message of the FT protocol.
 If the validation fails, the FTO shall discard the frame and terminate further protocol processing.

-Verify the public key indicated in the Diffie-Hellman Parameter element in the second message as specified in 5.6.2.3 of NIST SP 800-56A R2.
+If the AKM is not AKM 00-0F-AC:<ANA#2>, verify the public key indicated in the Diffie-Hellman/ML-KEM Parameter element in the second message as specified in 5.6.2.3 of NIST SP 800-56A R2.
 If the verification fails, the FTO shall discard the frame and terminate further protocol processing.

+If the AKM is AKM 00-0F-AC:<ANA#2>, verify that the ephemeral ciphertext indicated in the Diffie-Hellman/ML-KEM Parameter element in the second message according to decapsulation input check as defined in 7.3 (ML-KEM Decapsulation) in NIST FIPS 203.
+If verification fails, the FTO shall discard the frame and terminate further protocol processing.

-Perform the group’s scalar-op (see 12.4.4.1 (General)) with the FTR’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss, if the second message is not discarded.
+If the AKM is not AKM 00-0F-AC:<ANA#2>, perform the group’s scalar-op (see 12.4.4.1 (General)) with the FTR’s ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss, if the second message is not discarded.

-Derive PTK with DHss as defined in 12.7.1.6.5 (PTK).
+If the AKM is AKM 00-0F-AC:<ANA#2>, using the FTR’s ephemeral ciphertext, its own ephemeral decapsulation key and the ML-KEM decapsulation algorithm to generate the ephemeral ML-KEM shared secret, MLKEMss, if the second message is not discarded.Derive PTK with DHss/MLKEMss as defined in 12.7.1.6.5 (PTK).

-Irretrievably delete the shared secret, DHss, upon completion of PTK generation.
+Irretrievably delete the shared secret, DHss/MLKEMss, upon completion of PTK generation.

 Verify the MIC in the FTE using the S1KH of the FTO.
 If the verification fails, the FTO shall discard the frame and terminate further protocol processing.